geraldoramos/graphios/README.md

 Features:

 - Simple API focused on graphQL use case.
-- Auto-pagination (Relay pattern only)
+- Auto-pagination (Relay pattern only.
+Works with Github API)
 - Configurable retries

 ## Installing